 Who needs to stock all the expensive spares?
 Any business that cannot afford machine down-time while the parts are in transit, albeit at the vendor's cost until inventory is actually used.
 This is why consignment stock is so important, and Dynamics 365 has incorporated that into its inventory tracking.
 There is a new setup for inventory owners, which can be a customer or a vendor.
 This feature changes the financial posting of receipted inventory into different balance sheet accounts.

-My next blog post will provide an overview of how new and existing features of Dynamics 365 can be deployed to the industries’ solution to take it to a new level.
+Read Part II on how new and existing features of Dynamics 365 can be deployed to the industries’ solution to take it to a new level.